 - Total pancreatectomy: Less common than the Whipple procedure, this surgery will remove the:

 - Entire pancreas

 - Part of your stomach

 - Gallbladder, if you still have one

-Once your surgeon removes your entire pancreas, you won’t be able to make pancreatic juices or insulin.
+After your surgeon removes your whole pancreas, you will not be able to make pancreatic juices or insulin.
 You will need to test your blood glucose levels, give yourself insulin injections, and take other steps to keep your blood glucose levels normal.
-You will also need to take pancreatic enzyme pills with food to aid in digestion.
+You will also need to take pancreatic enzyme pills with food help digest them.

-- Distal pancreatectomy: Your surgeon will consider this surgery if your cancer is confined to the tail of your pancreas.
+- Distal pancreatectomy: Your surgeon will consider this surgery if your cancer is only in the tail of your pancreas.
 For this surgery, your surgeon removes only the tail of your pancreas, which is the thin part, and perhaps part of its body, the middle section.
 The surgeon also usually removes your spleen.

-- Palliative procedures: Your physician may suggest surgery and other procedures to ease or prevent symptoms associated with pancreatic cancer, but these surgeries are not intended to cure the disease.
+- Palliative procedures: Your physician may also suggest surgery and other procedures to ease or prevent symptoms associated with pancreatic cancer.
 These procedures may help restore your bile flow, allow food to leave your stomach into your small intestine, or ease pain.
-For instance, surgery may relieve a blocked bile duct by bypassing it.
+For example, surgery may relieve a blocked bile duct by bypassing it.
 Surgery may also relieve a blockage at the outlet of the stomach to the first part of the duodenum by bypassing it.
 This is called bowel-bypass surgery.
-It doesn’t cure the disease.
 Palliative surgery may include: